mainmatter/playbook/workflow/engineering/README.md

 ### Pull Requests

-Branches are not merged back to the `master` branch directly but via pull requests (or whatever mechanism the tool used in the particular project provides).
-The pull request should have a meaningful description with a rough overview of the changes included in it and the issue it refers to.
-If the pull request closes an issue, the pull request's description should contain a comment like _"closes #<issue>"_ - most tools will then automatically close the referenced issue once the pull request is merged.
+Branches are not merged back to the `master` branch directly but via pull requests (or whatever similar mechanism the tool used in a particular project provides).
+Similarly to issues, pull requests should have all the information necessary for everyone to understand what they do, how and why.
+In particular, good pull requests should have:

+- a high-level summary of the changes that the pull request contains that gives the reader a good overview without having to look at the actual code changes
+- guidance for testing the added or changed functionality; this is helpful for the reviewer, product or business experts looking at the pull request on a preview system and any QA people
+- before and after screenshots or even screen recordings in case of a visual change
+- a reference to the issue the changes in the pull request refers to; if the pull request effectively closes an issue, most tools will automatically do that when the pull request is merged if it contains a comment like _"closes #<issue>"_ in the description

 As with issues, all discussions around a particular pull request should happen on the pull request's page.
 If discussions happen in person or over online chat,